ansible/ansible-rulebook/docs/rules.rst

    * - run_module
      - Run an Ansible module from a collection or from the Ansible built in modules
    * - assert_fact
-     - Assert a fact to the rule set, will fire all matching rules
+     - Assert a fact to the rule set, will fire all matching rules different from post_event
    * - post_event
      - Assert an event to the rule set, will fire the first matching rule.
 An event is retracted after it matches.
    * - retract_fact